matijamavsar/isaaclab-exercise/README.md

 `cp -r /ceph/grid/singularity-images/isaac-lab-base.sif .`

-Then create 'tmpdir'
+Then create 'tmpdir' and 'outputs' directories:

-`mkdir -p tmpdir/docker-isaac-sim/cache/kit && mkdir tmpdir/docker-isaac-sim/documents && mkdir tmpdir/docker-isaac-sim/data`
+`mkdir -p tmpdir/docker-isaac-sim/cache/kit && mkdir tmpdir/docker-isaac-sim/documents && mkdir tmpdir/docker-isaac-sim/data && mkdir outputs`

 Clone the code to your local computer or cluster home directory and rename it to 'isaaclab'